JordanEvans/Diego/README.md

 Go to Story, Scene, or Page View.
 Type single word in Find Entry.

 <i>Not implemented.
 Hit enter to navigate through selections.</i>

+<b>Screenplay Mode</b>

+Toggle the Screenplay Switch to Active.
+The first line of a scene now will autocomplete for Int/Ext, Location and Time.